Stakers-space/staking-scripts/tools/remove-keystores/README.md

-# remove-keystores
+# Remove Keystores

 Utility scripts for managing validator keystores after withdrawal credential consolidation.

-With the introduction of validator **consolidations** (see [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002)), operators no longer need to keep old keystores once a validator has finalized its exit or completed withdrawal consolidation.
+With the introduction of validator **consolidations** ( see [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) ), operators no longer need to keep old keystores once a validator has finalized its exit or completed withdrawal consolidation.
 This repository provides tools to **generate validator snapshots** and **safely remove obsolete keystores**.

 Supported networks: